- Solicitors For Business

 - Weight and height tests

 In addition, blood tests - again optional - will be offered at different stages of the pregnancy to make sure that the baby is healthy.
 Possible blood tests include:

 Why Choose JMW?

-Should you decide to bring a case, our experienced solicitors will be available at every stage of the claims process to provide specialist legal advice and guidance.
+Should you decide to start a claim, our experienced solicitors will be available at every stage of the claims process to provide specialist legal advice and guidance.

-Our clinical negligence team is widely recognised as one of the leading medical negligence teams in the UK, including members of the Law Society's specialist clinical negligence panel and the Action against Medical Accidents (AvMA) solicitor panel.
+Our clinical negligence solicitors are widely recognised as one of the leading medical negligence teams in the UK, including members of the Law Society's specialist clinical negligence panel and the Action against Medical Accidents (AvMA) solicitor panel.

 We are committed to helping our clients claim compensation for antenatal injuries that should not have been allowed to happen and will do everything in our power to help you get the outcome you deserve.